Siegfried Mureșan

-Education
+Early life and education

+Siegfried Mureșan was born on 20 September 1981 in Hunedoara, Romania, to a Romanian Orthodox father and an ethnic German Catholic mother from the Transylvanian Saxon community.
+He was raised in a bilingual environment, speaking both Romanian and German.

-Mureșan graduated from the Bucharest Academy of Economic Studies (ASE) in 2004.
-He also holds a master's degree in Economics and Management from Humboldt University of Berlin.
+He graduated in economics from the Bucharest Academy of Economic Studies in 2004.
+He then received an International Parliamentary Scholarship from the German Parliament, and went on to earn a master's degree in economics and management from the Humboldt University of Berlin in 2006.

 Early career

-In 2006, Mureșan was part of the International Scholarship Programme of the German Parliament (Deutscher Bundestag).
-Subsequently, he continued for three years as an Advisor to the Chair of the Committee on European Affairs of the German Parliament, Gunther Krichbaum, and afterwards he worked briefly in the European Parliament.
-In 2011, he joined the Headquarters of the European People's Party (EPP) as Political Advisor for Economics and Social Policy.
-In January 2014, he was promoted to Senior Political Advisor.
-Afterwards, in January 2015, he was appointed Political Spokesperson of the EPP.
+Mureșan began his professional career serving for three years as an advisor to Gunther Krichbaum, the Chair of the Committee on European Affairs in the German Parliament.
+He subsequently worked briefly in the European Parliament.

+In 2011, he joined the headquarters of the European People's Party (EPP) as a political advisor for economics and social policy.
+He was promoted to senior political advisor in January 2014 and, in January 2015, was appointed as the political spokesperson of the EPP.